 HacknPlan can be integrated with BitBucket to link your commits to the tasks they are related to, allowing you to have a list of the changes on the code always at hand on the task detail panel.
 In order to be notified about the commits, a webhook needs to be configured pointing to our server, which will receive the data from push events and will analyze the commit messages looking for task IDs with the format #id.

-You can integrate a BitBucket repository from the project Admin section, Integrations tab.
+You can integrate a BitBucket repository from the Administration -> Integrations section of your project.
 Click on the + button on the BitBucket panel, and a popup dialog will be launched.
 Before being able to select a repository, you need to provide the necessary credentials to connect to BitBucket Cloud: username and app password.

-- Username: You can extract your username from your full repository name (username/repositoryname) or from your profile url (https://bitbucket.org/username/).
-The email address won’t work as username.
+- Username: You can extract your username from your full repository name (username/repositoryname) or from your profile URL (https://bitbucket.org/username/).
+The email address won’t work as a username.